rafalkarczewski/rafalkarczewski.github.io/_posts/2025-02-11-diffusion-density.md

 which can be directly optimized by differentiating through the ODE solver <d-cite key="ben2024d"></d-cite>.
 However, this procedure is significantly more expensive than regular sampling, and does not extend easily to stochastic sampling, because in stochastic sampling, the starting point $$\mathbf{x}_T$$ carries very little information about where we end up $$\mathbf{x}_0$$.

-We will discuss how precise density control can be achieved without extra cost by modifying the sampling dynamics.
+We will discuss how precise density control can be achieved without extra cost by modifying the sampling dynamics, both deterministic and stochastic.

 ### Density Guidance: A Principled Approach to Controlling Log-Density

-In <d-cite key="karczewski2025devildetailsdensityguidance"></d-cite>, we propose **Density Guidance**, a precise way to guide how $$\log p_t(\mathbf{x}_t)$$ evolves during sampling without any extra cost.
+In <d-cite key="karczewski2025devildetailsdensityguidance"></d-cite>, we propose **Density Guidance**, a precise way to guide $$ d\log p_t(\mathbf{x}_t)$$ during sampling without any extra cost.
 We start from a general flow model

 $$
 d\mathbf{x}_t=\mathbf{u}_t(\mathbf{x}_t)dt,